thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-monitor-device.md

 <properties
-   pageTitle="Analyser votre appareil StorSimple | Microsoft Azure" description="Décrit comment utiliser le service StorSimple Manager pour surveiller les performances E/S, l’utilisation de la capacité, le débit du réseau et les performances de l’appareil." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Monitor your StorSimple device | Microsoft Azure" description="Describes how to use the StorSimple Manager service to monitor I/O performance, capacity utilization, network throughput, and device performance." services="storsimple" documentationCenter="NA" authors="alkohli"